ignaigna/Simpsons-Hit-Run/README.md

 - VCPkg support (When selecting `Desktop development with C++`, ensure `vcpkg package manager` is checked on the right side)

 #### Setup

-> [!WARNING]
-> The source directory root must have an 'assets' folder and you must put all assets here if you intend to run the debugger and not manually deploy.

 1. Open command prompt and navigate to a directory where you want to store the source and run `git clone https://github.com/3UR/Simpsons-Hit-Run`
 2. When done you can open `SRR2.sln` with Visual Studio.